Speaker for the Dead: Plot

+1 2 3 The events of Ender's Game, Ender's Shadow and A War of Gifts take place in roughly the same time period.
+The events of A War of Gifts only take place during the time at Battle School).; 1 2 The events of Ender in Exile and the Shadow Trilogy take place in roughly the same time period. - First part of Ender in Exile (2/3) takes place during the Shadow Trilogy. - Last part of Ender in Exile (1/3) takes places after Shadow of the Giant.; 1 2 Note on the following (maybe not yet so common) Trilogies: "Speaker Trilogy": Original set of sequels to Ender's Game, also referred to as: - "Ender Quartet" (Ender's Game combined with "Speaker Trilogy"), also referred to as: - "Ender Quintet" ("Ender Quartet" combined with Ender in Exile).
+"Shadow Trilogy": Original set of sequels to Ender's Shadow, also referred to as: - "Bean Quartet"/"Shadow Quartet" (Ender's Shadow combined with "Shadow Trilogy"), also referred to as: - "Bean Quintet"/"Shadow Quintet" ("Bean Quartet" combined with Shadows in Flight), could be referred to as: - "Bean Sextet"/"Shadow Sextet" ("Bean Quintet" combined with The Last Shadow); ↑ Title is also mentioned in regard to a possible sequel for the film.;

 Film adaptation

 At the Los Angeles Times Book Festival on April 20, 2013, Card stated that he did not want Speaker for the Dead to be made into a film: "Speaker for the Dead is unfilmable," Card said in response to a question from the audience.
 "It consists of talking heads, interrupted by moments of excruciating and unwatchable violence.
 Now, I admit, there's plenty of unwatchable violence in film, but never attached to my name.
 Speaker for the Dead, I don't want it to be filmed.
 I can't imagine it being filmed."

 Influence

 Card wrote in his introduction to the 1991 edition that he had received letters from readers who conducted "Speakings" at funerals.

 Reception

-David Langford reviewed Speaker for the Dead for White Dwarf #91, and stated that "Despite token guilt at his genocide of the sensitively named alien 'buggers;' (previous book), Ender never suffers for his triumphs - even though Card is strong on suffering for everyone else, and happily cripples a young boy to add needless excitement to the finale.
+David Langford reviewed Speaker for the Dead for White Dwarf #91, and stated that "Despite token guilt at his genocide of the sensitively named alien 'buggers;' (previous book), Ender never suffers for his triumphs—even though Card is strong on suffering for everyone else, and happily cripples a young boy to add needless excitement to the finale.
 I was impressed by this thoughtful SF adventure, but with reservations ..."
 AudioFile reviewed the book as "giving life to the emotional and intellectual challenge of the story" and described it as "brilliant and compelling".
 Publishers Weekly described it as a "rich and ambitious novel" but "overlong".